Buying Your First Fishing Rod And Reel (2021 Guide)

 Lure presentation with soft plastic baits will depend on the shape of bait.
 The most common soft plastic bait shape is a worm and an easy technique is the “Texas Rig.”

-A jig lure is a weighted metal or lead head with a body and tail made of feathers, soft plastics, animal hair or a chosen bait.
+A jig lure is a weighted metal or lead head with a body and tail.
+The tail is either made of feathers, soft plastics, animal hair or a chosen bait.
 They come in infinite sizes, colors and patterns.
 Jiggs are the most versatile type of lure plus they’re budget friendly.

 Jig Lure Presentation: